AleksandrVinnik/Excel-Invoice-Email-Parser/README.md

 ### 1. Source Customer Data → Facebook Lookalike

-Our tool begins by extracting **unique customer emails from invoice records** using Python.
-These emails form your **source audience** — a list of your existing customers.
-Facebook then uses this source to **find new users who closely resemble your current customers**, creating a **Lookalike Audience**.
+Our tool begins by extracting unique, verified customer emails from Fireplace.Life invoice records using Python.
+These emails form your source audience — a high-intent list of real customers who have already made a purchase.

+Once uploaded to Facebook, Meta’s machine learning algorithms take over.
+Facebook analyzes over 1,000 behavioral and demographic data points per user — including purchase activity, browsing habits, app usage, and engagement history — to identify users with similar patterns.

+This process generates a Lookalike Audience: a highly targeted segment of people who closely resemble your best customers in behavior, not just interests or demographics.
+The result is broader reach with pinpoint precision, higher conversion rates, and lower acquisition costs — perfect for scaling campaigns with AI-driven targeting.

 <img src="Images/Facebook%20Lookalike%20Audience%20-%20HERE'S%20HOW%20IT%20WORKS.jpg" alt="How It Works" style="width:100%; display:block; margin:0; padding:0;" />